chinchalinchin/scrilla/README.md

 22. Pretty sure the reason the len(moving_averages) != len(dates_between) in moving average algorithnm is because dates_between doesn't include the dates themselves; it's only returning...dun dun dun...the dates between, not the dates themselves.

 23. Need to figure out what's going on with the x-axis formatting for moving average graphs over date ranges.

+24. Error with request parameters not being taken to uppercase.
+Doesn't affect program, but annoys me.

 ### NOTES